 If the company your considering is offering a secret formula, then your better off looking elsewhere.

 Ask yourself this question.
-If I had a secret formula to swarms of people purchase products, would I offer this secret for a few thousand dollars?
+If I had a secret formula to get swarms of people to purchase products, would I offer this secret for a few thousand dollars?
 Or would I keep this formula and market my products and make ten times the amount?

 If you are after search engine marketing, you need links from authority sites pointing to your page, you need to have good content, you need on-page optimization, and you need to know what pages you’re competing against.

-Don’t fall prey to the Guaranteed 1st page on Google claim.
+Don’t fall prey to the Guaranteed 1st page on Google, claim.
 It could happen if you’re targeting a longtail keyword with no competition.

 When it comes to marketing, there are no guarantees of the results you’ll receive.
 Any company offering guaranteed results is a red flag and should be avoided.
 The only credible guarantee the company can offer is the number of ads they can run, the publications where your ads are shown, and the type of work they will do, other than that forget about guaranteed results.